rfribeiro/ml-projects/ml-barcode-recognition/README.md

 # 🎨 Javascript - Barcode recognition

-The idea is to create a website to explore javascript language through projects
+The idea is to create a website to read barcode using the mobile phone

 It is based on the design developed and implemented  on [Web Youtube Channel](https://www.youtube.com/watch?v=BvhYm0BOLvA)